-Water depth in the Kotzebue Sound, off northwestern Alaska, hasn't been studied in more than a century — since the United States bought Alaska in 1867.
+Water depth in the Kotzebue Sound, off northwestern Alaska, hasn't been studied in more than a century — since the United States purchased Alaska in 1867.

-The 230-foot Fairweather, a National Oceanic and Atmospheric Administration (NOAA) survey vessel, set off from Kodiak, Alaska, on July 7 and will spend two months at sea, measuring ocean depths across roughly 530 square miles in a region that is seeing a marked increase in ship traffic.
+The 230-foot (70-meter) Fairweather, a National Oceanic and Atmospheric Administration (NOAA) survey vessel, set off from Kodiak, Alaska, on July 7, and will spend two months at sea, measuring ocean depths across roughly 530 square miles (1,370 square kilometers) in a region that is seeing a marked increase in ship traffic.

 Satellite measurements that began in 1979 show that Arctic sea ice cover has been declining steadily.
 As sea ice has disappeared, ships have taken advantage of the open water.

 "The reduction in Arctic ice coverage is leading over time to a growth of vessel traffic in the Arctic, and this growth is driving an increase in maritime concerns," said NOAA Corps Capt.
 David Neander, commanding officer of the Fairweather, in a statement.

 "Starting in 2010, we began surveying in critical Arctic areas where marine transportation dynamics are changing rapidly.
 These areas are increasingly transited by the offshore oil and gas industry, cruise liners, military craft, tugs and barges and fishing vessels," Neander said.

 The Fairweather and its survey launches are equipped with state-of-the-art acoustic technology to measure ocean depths, collect 3-D imagery of the seafloor and detect underwater hazards that could pose a danger to surface vessels.
 The ship itself will survey the deeper waters, while the launches work in shallow areas.